chollma/chollma-eleventy/talks.md

 # Talks

-I love sharing the lessons I've learned, the knowledge I've gained, and mentoring others looking to start a career in search engine optimization, digital marketing, communications, or a related field.
+I love sharing the lessons I've learned and mentoring others looking to start a career in search engine optimization, digital marketing, communications, or a related field.

 If you are looking for a contributor, please take note of my speaker rider below.
 You can reach out about hiring me on Twitter or send me an email.